How do I promote my event?

 You may request that your information be included in the daily or weekly emails that are distributed to students by emailing your announcement to the appropriate contact at each school:

-- For The Bark, the college’s news and information site for students, follow the appropriate steps on the contribution page.
+- For The Bark, the College of Arts and Sciences’s news and information site for students, follow the appropriate steps on the contribution page.

 - For the law school’s weekly and daily announcement emails, contact email@example.com